Mountain Skills Courses

 Phone batteries with mapping software don't cope well with the cold or rain.
 Mountain Rescue teams will recommend a map and compass, and knowledge of how to use them.

-In February 2021 we are running two after work evening courses on 16th and 17th February in support of the North York Moors National Park Dark Skies Festival.
+On 16th February 2022 we are running a session in support of the North York Moors National Park Dark Skies Festival.
 More information about the festival can be found here.
+This will be invaluable for anyone wanting to escape as much light pollution as possible on the higher remoter moors.

 The requirements for night navigation are very similar to day navigation except that you need to become very good and confident at a few particular techniques.
 This course is suitable for anyone who has a working knowledge of timing, pacing, orientating a map and following a compass bearing (Silver NNAS level).
 It is also suitable for those training for, or wishing to start on an Expedition Leadership award or Mountain Leader Award.